 Marketing considerations to prevent data bias

 - Compare the value of nonbrand search vs. brand search by any dimension of diversity, like ethnicity, gender, sexual orientation, geographic, economic to name a few.
-Make sure you influence early the populations that favour nonbrand segment strategies to capture their early consumer research.
+Make sure you influence early the populations that favor nonbrand segment strategies to capture their early consumer research.

 - Use broad match modifier to uncover new nonbrand queries for keyword expansion.